Dog-Friendly Copenhagen: Visiting Copenhagen with a Dog

 Tickets and General Rules for Dogs on Public Transport

-Across the metro, buses and trains, the same rule applies to ticketing.
+Across the metro, buses and trains in Copenhagen, plus on intercity trains in Denmark, the same rule applies to ticketing.
 Small dogs and other pets in a carrier (not exceeding 100 x 60 x 30cm) can ride for free, while larger dogs need to have a child’s ticket.

 Public transport prices are quite expensive in Copenhagen, so consider a day ticket or multi-day pass, particularly if you’re travelling to Roskilde or Helsingør.